webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Masters-Weaponry.md

 ---
 aliases:
-- "Masters Weaponry"
+  - Masters Weaponry
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Striker-Combat
+title: Masters Weaponry
+collection: Foci
+kind: Compendium
 ---
 ## Masters Weaponry
 You are a master user of a particular type of weapon, be it a sword, whip, dagger, gun, or something else.